ma08/ma08.github.com/_posts/2015-03-14-XKCD-Lock-using-i3lock-and-xautolock.md

 Having stubmbled upon [i3lock](http://i3wm.org/i3lock/) when browsing `i3` related stuff, I decided that I should make my visits away from my desk worthwhile by firing up a lock screen with rewarding images.
-You can give a colour or a background image to `i3lock` for the background. `i3lock` fires up only when you specifically call it. `xautolock` is used to fire up `i3lock` on a timeout (of inactivity) or a gesture.
+You can give a colour or a background image to `i3lock` for the background. `i3lock` fires up only when you specifically call it. `xautolock` can be used to fire up `i3lock` on a timeout (of inactivity) or a gesture.
 You need to type your password to unlock the `i3lock` screen.

 One of the few things that the whole word has a consensus on is that [xkcd](http://i3wm.org/i3lock/) is awesome.
 You simply can't get enough of it.
 Using xkcd comics as the images for the lock is the obvious choice.
-I went to the DC++ hub in the campus, and searched if someone had a collection.
+I searched in the DC++ hub in the campus to see if someone had a xkcd collection.
 Surprisingly, no one did.
-Putting my crawling skills to test, I wrote a `node.js` script to crawl all the xkcd comics till date. xkcd had a `JSON` format [which was perfect for crawling using node](http://xkcd.com/4/info.0.json).
+Putting my crawling skills to test, I wrote a `node.js` script to download all the xkcd comics till date. xkcd had a `JSON` format [which was perfect for crawling using node](http://xkcd.com/4/info.0.json).
 The files are saved in the `xkcd_comics` directory.